m-housh/dotfiles/README.md

 git clone https://m-housh/dotfiles.git ~/.dotfiles && \
   cd ~/.dotfiles
 ```

-The Makefile includes commands to install dependencies and link the
-configuration using `gnu-stow`.

 On a fresh system run the following command from the dotfiles root.